-LOS ANGELES (CNS) - Rain and cold temperatures forecast for the Thanksgiving holiday week prompted Los Angeles city and county officials today to begin opening emergency 24-hour winter shelters ahead of schedule.
+LOS ANGELES (CNS) - With rain and cold temperatures moving into Southern California today and lasting through the Thanksgiving holiday, Los Angeles city and county officials opened emergency 24-hour winter shelters ahead of schedule.

 Both Winter Shelter Programs, which offer protection for homeless people during inclement weather, had been scheduled to begin Sunday.